 Takeaway – Never aim to be a little better, aim to revolutionize the product.

 4. Don’t Rely on Passion

 Another gem from Musk is that startup founders should not base their will to continue on passion alone.
 For example, if an entrepreneur is in constant search of inspiration, it’s likely that the long-term outlook for the project is doomed.
 After all, businesses rely on much more than passion.

 In fact, running a business is more to do risks, failure, work and worry.
 When passion is the only foundation for a business, there is a clear weakness and reason for concern.
 The truth is, Elon is explaining here that many founders or entrepreneurs have the wrong mentality when they start a business and end up miserable when they grow frustrated and fail to achieve what they set out to do.

 Takeaway – Start a business for practical reasons and leave emotions to one side.

 Elon may be hugely successful now but his road to this point was anything but smooth.
 However, since a very young age, Musk was convinced that the hardest thing about life is deciding what questions he should ask.
 From experience, he believes that knowing these questions is the real secret to whatever comes next.

-Although many startup founders might feel daunted about this prospect, it must be noted that Musk undertook some of the most complex tasks that the modern world has ever encountered and against all the odds, he still managed to succeed.
+Although many startup founders might feel daunted about this prospect, it must be noted that Musk undertook some of the most complex tasks that the modern world has ever encountered and, against all odds, he still managed to succeed.